-The Swearer Center is located at 2 Stimson Avenue; it also has a satellite location, called the Fidler Family Campus/Community Center, at 339 Eddy Street in Providence’s Jewelry District.
+The Swearer Center is located at 2 Stimson Avenue and has a satellite location, the Fidler Family Campus & Community Center, at 339 Eddy Street in Providence’s Jewelry District.

-Some of the Swearer Center’s signature programs include:
+With 11 signature programs, some of the Swearer Center’s programs include:

-- The Engaged Scholarship Certificate (ESC), sponsored by the Sociology Department with the Swearer Center, allows students to investigate public, civic, and/or social justice issues that they are passionate about through the integration of academic study with community-based learning, research, and action.
-Students pursuing the ESC engage in intensive interdisciplinary inquiry into the issue that they define as the focus of their certificate experience, coupled with direct engagement with communities, organizations, and practitioners outside of the academy.
+• The Engaged Scholarship Certificate (ESC), sponsored by the Sociology Department with the Swearer Center, allows students to investigate public, civic and/or social justice issues they are passionate about by integrating academic study with community-based learning, research and action.
+Students pursuing the ESC engage in intensive interdisciplinary inquiry into the issue they define as the focus of their certificate experience, coupled with direct engagement with communities, organizations and practitioners outside the university.

-- The Laidlaw Scholars Leadership and Research Program is an innovative scholarship that aims to develop a new generation of leaders who are skilled researchers, embrace data-based decision making, and believe it is a moral imperative to lead with integrity.
-It invests in talented and motivated undergraduate students giving them the knowledge, skills, and experience to become active global citizens and future leaders.
+• The Laidlaw Scholars Leadership and Research Program is an innovative scholarship that aims to develop a new generation of skilled researchers who embrace data-based decision-making and believe it is a moral imperative to lead with integrity.
+It invests in talented and motivated undergraduate students, giving them the knowledge, skills and experience to become active global citizens and future leaders.

-- The Social Innovation Fellowship provides meaningful community engagement and social innovation experiences for undergraduate students.
-Focusing on local partnerships and social impacts through the lens of innovation, this two-year developmental program offers students the opportunity to explore modes of social innovation and the tools required for starting successful ventures or for making transformational changes within existing organizations.
+• The Social Innovation Fellowship provides undergraduate students with meaningful community engagement and social innovation experiences.
+Focusing on local partnerships and social impacts through the lens of innovation, this two-year developmental program offers students the opportunity to explore modes of social innovation and the tools required to start successful ventures or make transformational changes within existing organizations.
 Additionally, students’ work enhances the ability of nonprofit community organizations to use student talent effectively helping build organizational capacity while exploring ideas within the local social innovation ecosystem.

 Contact Information: